StratifyLabs/StratifyAPI/README.md

 # StratifyLib
-Stratify Application Library for Data Management and Hardware Abstraction
+Stratify Application Library for Data Management and Hardware Abstraction.
+Read here for the full documentation and APIs: http://stratifylabs.co/StratifyLib/html/.

 ## Naming Conventions